inn-tech/icu-connect/README.md

 # ICU Connect

-A module to allow a user to connect and use to an Innovative Technology Ltd ICU Lite™ or ICU Pro™ Age/Face verification device.
+A npm module to allow a user to connect and use an Innovative Technology Ltd ICU Lite™ or ICU Pro™ Age/Face verification device.